Contents

 For readers who love spy thrillers, the name Ted Bell needs no major introduction.
-However, for those new to the genre or those who haven’t yet gotten a chance to read his widely popular Alexander Hawke series, here is a bit more about what you can expect reading his books.
+However, for those new to the genre or those who haven’t yet gotten a chance to read his widely popular Alexander Hawke book series, here is a bit more about what you can expect reading the Ted Bell novels.

 Alex Hawke is a British Lord and a decorated naval hero.
 He is also a secret agent who is often sent on missions far away from home.